 We have a unique convening power to shape the direction of innovation, both in technology and where wider issues persist in the market.
 A key element of our innovation toolkit that has enabled us to achieve this, and which has attracted international interest is the TechSprint.

-TechSprints are typically 2 day events that bring together participants from across and outside of financial services to develop technology based ideas or proof of concepts to address specific industry challenges.
+TechSprints are events that bring together participants from across and outside of financial services to develop technology based ideas or proof of concepts to address specific industry challenges.
 These events help us to shine a light on issues and expand the discussion and awareness of potential solutions.

 Evolution of TechSprints